 Breakfast usually consists of One hot dish like idli, poha, upma, puri bhaji, Dahlia, Bread Butter, tea coffee, bournvita.

-Dinner comprises of 2 vegetables, roti, dal,rice,salad, papad and dessert.
+Dinner comprises of light food like pav bhaji, chinese or mexican food along with rice dish.
+As we give priority to participants health and physical need in certain conditions we may serve main course like vegetables, roti, dal,rice,salad, papad and dessert, instead of fancy food.
 Meals may change as per the vegetables and food items available at the campsite.

-P.S: Do not expect fancy meals or fast food.
-We don’t serve/allow Junk food during camps or journey
+P.S: We don’t serve/allow Junk food during camps or journey

 - Do i need to be physically fit for camps?